Yiddish Language and Culture

 recognized leader in the study of the Yiddish language.
 They have a page of the

-with transliteration and pronunciation guides and an extensive list of
+transliteration (Romanization) and pronunciation guides and an extensive list

 Dr. Rafael Finkel, a computer science professor at the University of Kentucky,